-Each month, the Greater Ravenswood Chamber of Commerce spotlights a different business from our neighborhood.
-This month we catch up with Bill Bartelt, a local watercolor artist.
-When not painting, Bill offers workshops from his Ravenswood studio.
-His work has appeared in a number of films, exhibitions and private collections and his studio will be open on September 16th and 17th as a part of the Ravenswood ArtWalk.
+Here at the Greater Ravenswood Chamber of Commerce, we love to spotlight different business from our neighborhood.
+We recently caught up with local watercolor artist Bill Bartelt, who has been working in Ravenswood for over a decade.
+When not painting, Bill offers workshops from his studio on in the Ravenswood Industrial Corridor.
+His work has appeared in a number of films, exhibitions and private collections and his studio is open each September as a part of the Ravenswood ArtWalk.

 What’s the best part about working in our neighborhood?
 How long have you had your studio here?